 Request a Virtual Host on the Corporate Web Server - Learn how to request a Virtual Host on the Corporate Web Server

-This documentation describes how to request the set up of a virtual host for your site on the main corporate web server.
-Note: There are set up and maintenance charges for virtual hosts.
-Please see Section 7.
-Hosting Domain Name and Web Services in the WTS Services Document for details on these charges.
+Note: There are set up and maintenance charges for doing this regardless of the fully qualified domain name (FQDN) you choose.
+Please see the section Hosting Domain Name and Web Services under Service Agreement Options in the WTS Services Document for details on these charges.

-Before you proceed with this process, you should already have a site set up on the main corporate web server (www.uwo.ca).
-If you are not already set up, please contact Web Admin <firstname.lastname@example.org> and request space for your site (Keep in mind that space on www.uwo.ca is allocated for official departmental web sites).
+Before you proceed with this process, you should already have a site set up on the Western corporate web server.
+If you are not already set up, please contact Help desk

-- External: If you want to have an external domain set up for your sitem it is your responsibility to register the domain with the proper authorities.
-Any fees associated with this registration are also your responsibility.
-Note that the Network Operations Center <email@example.com> to confirm that the setup of a virtual host in the desired domain is acceptable and that we will host the domain for you.
+If you want to have a fully qualified domain name (FQDN) not using uwo.ca set up for your site, it is your responsibility to register the domain with the proper authorities.
+Any extra fees associated with this registration are also your responsibility.

 - To register a .ca domain, you need to contact one of the organizations on the Registrar's List provided by the Canadian Internet Registration Authority (http://www.circa.ca).

 - When registering a domain, you will be asked to provide certain information which will also be used for the hosting of the site.
 It will expedite matters if you know in advance what information you need to provide the group registering the domain that will also be required for hosting the site.
-Please contact the webadm <firstname.lastname@example.org> and discuss your plans for registering your domain.
+Please contact the help desk to discuss your plans for registering your domain.

-- follow up with the Network Operations Center to complete the domain set up (if external) and set up the DNS data for the host name
+- follow up with the Network Operations Center to complete the domain set up.

 Published on and maintained in Cascade CMS.